 Beneath your map write a short story about a person who lives in one region but must travel to the other two.
-Write a diary entry from this person's perspective.
+You could also write a diary entry from this person's perspective.

 Be sure to include the geographic distinctions you illustrated and how geography impacted the story or diary entry.